w3c/wot-thing-description/explainer/Explainer.md

 In order to acheive IoT interoperabilty, there is a corresponding need for a narrow waist.
-This narrow waist does not seem to be currently acheivable in the IoT at the level of protocols due to the existing domain requirements diversity.
+This narrow waist does not seem to be currently acheivable in the IoT at the level of concrete protocols.
 However, the key observation of the WoT is that to acheive interoperability, what we really need is a common *abstraction layer* to separate low-level concerns from high-level applications.